 Stretch the mask into position

-This step is where many people slip up, potentially causing discomfort to the horse.
-Carefully adjust the mask into place, taking care not to harm the horse’s eyes or fit the mask too snugly.
+Many people slip up at this step, potentially causing discomfort to the horse.
+Carefully adjust the mask into place, taking care not to harm the horse’s eyes or fit it too snugly.

-A good sign you’re on the right track is if the horse stays relatively calm during the process.
-If they seem agitated, take a moment to soothe them.
-If that doesn’t work, removing the mask and beginning again is best.
+A good sign that you’re on the right track is if the horse stays relatively calm during the process.
+If the horse seems agitated, take a moment to soothe it.
+If that doesn’t work, it’s best to remove the mask and begin again.

 Tighten the mask securely